dirtybrie/stringbean/README.md

 Fortunately this is a very basic script and I made it even easier for manipulation.</br>
 Go head and pull up the code of stringbean while your reading.

-Ok so our variables between line 23-41 is commented as the ASCII Table.
+Ok so our variables between line 23-41 is commented as the 'ASCII Table'.
 If you don't know what ASCII is, it's just a fancy way of saying letters, numbers and punctuation.
 Say you want more than just uppercase/lowercase letters and numbers you want to throw in special characters as well.
-To do so, you would swap **charnumb** in lines 162 & 178 (if your using Linux, line 195 for Windows) which is:<br/>
+To do so, you would swap **charnumb** in lines 162(user) & for 178(root) if your using Linux, line 195 for Windows which is:<br/>
 ```
 stringbean = random_string_generator(args.strlen, charnumb)<br/>
 ```